 as the procedure.

-Your co-pay is based on significantly
+that cannot be discounted.
+For example, your co-pay is based on significantly

 reduced rates negotiated by the insurance company.